Battle rope training has helped me get through many low motivation training days.

 There are days that I don’t really feel like going to the gym to workout.
 I know, I know, gasp!
 Every once in a while the idea of it just seems tedious, no fun, and boring.

 A few years ago I had actually become so burned out that I stopped going.
 I stopped Crossfit, I stopped lifting weights at the gym, and besides some squats, pull-ups, push-ups, and light walking I wasn’t really doing much.

 I wanted to move my body more but I really didn’t feel like dealing with the gym crowd or doing another Crossfit WOD.

-I decided to sell some of my junk on Craigslist and buy some used dumbbells and kettlebells at a local Play-It-Again Sports.
+So I sold some of my junk on Craigslist and buy some used dumbbells and kettlebells at a local Play-It-Again Sports.
 I got to the shop and started looking around.
 The dumbbells and kettlebells that I wanted were there so I started loading up the truck I was borrowing.